superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 Here is where we pull the API token from GitHub's secrets engine and put it into the environmental variables passed to the action.

-**Step 8** push your two new files: `fly.toml`, the Fly App configuration file, and `fly.yml`, the GitHub action file.
-This triggers your first automatic deploy.
+**Step 8** pushes your two new files to the repository: `fly.toml`, the Fly App configuration file, and `fly.yml`, the GitHub action file.
+The push triggers your first automatic deploy.
+The GitHub action now triggers a redeploy each time you push changes to your repo.

 ## Conclusion and further reading